 *Top Tip: You can find more details on what else is in my diaper bag here.

-If you care about the appearance of / maintaining the integrity of your stroller / car seat and plan to gate check them, be sure to bring protective travel bags; our stroller got scratched to shit in the luggage area on the plane. 😞
+If you care about the appearance of / maintaining the integrity of your stroller / car seat and plan to gate check them, be sure to bring protective travel bags; our poor stroller got scratched to shit in the cargo hold area of the plane. 😞

 Even though Sophie is young enough to be considered a “lap infant” and does not require a seat to be purchased on the plane, we bought her a seat anyway so that we had the whole row to ourselves.
 We put her car seat in the seat (it’s air travel compliant!) so that my husband and I could have the opportunity to both be hands-free during the flight.
 However, if you choose to gate check your car seat (I recommend that you bring your own and not rely on the ones offered by rental car companies 😬), be sure to bring a travel bag for it.